shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

     ![Connect to Metrics Advisor workspace](./media/AI4.3.6.png)

-4. With the Metrics Advisor workspace opened, select the **Add datafeed (1)** option from the left navigation menu.
+4. With the Metrics Advisor workspace opened, select the **Add data feed (1)** option from the left navigation menu.

 5. Add the data feed by connecting to your time-series data source.
 Start by selecting the following parameters: